Inkin6779/BloonsTD5/README.md

 In your console/Shell, type "git clone https://github.com/oHeckGage/bloonstd5" (no quotes) and then wait for the clone to happen.
 Then, deploy it to whatever host you use such as Heroku or Railway or a separate VPS.

-# NOTE:
+~~# NOTE:
 **PLEASE NOTE:** THIS WILL NOT WORK FOR A LONG TIME.
 RUFFLE DOES NOT SUPPORT FLASH AS3 (ACTIONSCRIPT 3) AND WILL NOT FOR A WHILE.
 MOST GAMES MADE AFTER 2006 WERE MADE WITH AS3, AND RUFFLE ONLY SUPPORTS AS1 AND 2.
-This flash game WILL work on the official Flash player however.
+This flash game WILL work on the official Flash player however.~~ Disregard this note.
+As of 12/12/25, Ruffle has updated enough that it fully works natively!
+Only problem is logging in, for obvious reasons.